 Note: You have reached a page with archived content.
-Please see Quickly Searching 1.4 Million Federal Pay Rates for a newer version of this article.
+Please see How to Find Federal Employees’ Salaries by Name for a newer version of this article.

-The database of individual federal employee salaries has recently been updated with the latest available data.
-Here is a quick explanation of how to use this database to find the salary of a particular person.
+A useful online database of individual federal employee salaries has recently been updated with the latest available data for 2021.
+Here is a quick explanation of how to use this database to look up the salary of a federal employee.
 FedsDataCenter.com is not hosted or maintained by FedSmith but this article explains how to use this database.

 Keep in mind that not all federal employees are listed.
 Some have been excluded by the federal government for national security or other reasons.